Skip to main content

 How do I print labels?

 Open a chemical in ChemIQ, navigate to the Label Center, choose your label format (GHS, NFPA 704, or HMIS), customize it if needed, and click Print.
 You can print on standard label paper or generate a PDF to print later.
-Label printing is available on Standard and Pro plans.
+Label printing is available on all plans.

 Can I import chemicals from a spreadsheet?